How can I internationalise my Linkedin prospecting?

 There are also many foreign products and services that work better in Europe than in their country of origin.

 Instead of pivoting, internationalize!
 Too many companies or start-ups pivot too quickly because their product doesn’t find a market in their country of origin, but sometimes instead of pivoting, they just test elsewhere.
+Growth hacking strategies for startups are emerging, including export plans and effective international development practices.

 LinkedIn is the professional social network par excellence, 100% dedicated to the professional world and dedicated to connecting people within it.

-• Multiple Features for Diverse Uses: LinkedIn offers an array of functions: it’s used to search for individuals and companies, reconnect with former colleagues or associates, and forge new relationships with influencers or prospects.
+• Multiple Features for Diverse Uses: LinkedIn offers a panoply of functions: it’s used to search for individuals and companies, reconnect with former colleagues or associates, and forge new relationships with influencers or prospects.
 For students and junior engineers, the platform proves particularly useful in the search for professional opportunities, given that many recruiters advertise their job offers there (81% according to a RégionsJob 2017 survey).
 What’s more, 75% of recruiters use this network to identify candidates, and 85% carry out online searches on them.
 In short, the whole pro world is on it.

 LinkedIn, like other social networks (Facebook, Instagram, Twitter, etc.), has its own codes and norms, often implicit.